 - 1. Public Education and Outreach

 - 2. Public Involvement and Participation

 - 3. Illicit Discharge Detection and Elimination

 - 4. Construction Site Runoff Controls

-- Post-Construction Site Runoff Controls
+- 5. Post-Construction Site Runoff Controls

 - 6. Pollution Prevention and Good Housekeeping for Municipal Operations

 Each of these measures consists of required Best Management Practices (BMPs), measurable goals for each BMP and an implementation schedule for the 5 year permit cycle.
 Additionally, the City of Graham has a Comprehensive Stormwater Management Program and completes annual reporting about the NPDES Phase II Program.
 Because the NPDES Program concentrates on water quality it has limited provisions concerning water quantity and flooding controls.
+The City's Storm Drainage Design Manual does include provisions for managing peak runoff from new development and the City's Flood Damage Prevention Ordinance reduces flooding through limiting development in the FEMA regulated flood plains.